 ActivTrak's screenshot redaction add-on includes a monthly limit.
 When the redaction usage goes over the monthly limit, alarm-triggered screenshots are no longer captured to prevent storing unredacted screenshots.

-Redaction usage is driven by the number of screenshots captured as ActivTrak must redact all screenshots taken according to the preferences set by admins.
+Redaction usage is driven by the size of screenshots captured, as ActivTrak must redact all screenshots taken according to the preferences set by admins.
 To prevent disruption in the alarm-triggered screenshots feature and to avoid overage costs, admins must prevent taking unnecessary screenshots.

 What information gets redacted?

-There are several types of information that are available for redaction.
-Below is a list of the information types separated by the regions they are offered in.
-Screenshot redaction is done by using Google's API and is a great way to protect a company's sensitive information when using ActivTrak.
+Several types of information are available for redaction.
+Below is a list of the information types separated by the regions in which they are offered.
+Screenshot redaction is performed using Google's API and is an effective way to protect a company's sensitive information when using ActivTrak.
 This add-on is available to advanced plan users only.
-If you are currently an advanced plan customer reach out to customersuccess@activtrak.com to learn more about this feature.
+If you are currently an advanced plan customer, reach out to customersuccess@activtrak.com to learn more about this feature.

 - advertising identifier